starvagrant/toh/toh.markdown/the_numerologist_cant_stop_the_bees.md

 "That she is," Martin responded.

 The Numerologist guided them to a spiral staircase and began an ascent.
 "Surely of course I can begin my discussion with you on the way.
-I should feel the spirals just rejuventate you."
+I should feel the spirals just rejuvenated you."

 "Why exactly is that?"
 Jim frowned.